What You'll Study

 Earn Your PreK-Grade 4 Teaching Certification in this Post-Bachelor’s Plan!

 It’s never too late to become a teacher!
-If you earned your bachelor’s degree, consider enrolling in our post-baccalaureate PreK-Grade 4 certificate program to earn the qualifications to start teaching in preprimary or primary classrooms.
+If you earned your bachelor’s degree more than 4 years ago, have significant work with children, and have a proven track record of academic excellence, you should consider enrolling in our post-baccalaureate PreK-Grade 4 certificate program to earn the qualifications to start teaching in preprimary or primary classrooms.
 It is not necessary to complete a second degree to become certified.
 You may attend full or part time.

 Many of our courses are offered online.
 Student Teaching must be done in the surrounding area to Lock Haven University and requires 12 weeks of full time attendance.